wix-incubator/fed-training-kit/Content/ES6.md

   With every new spec release from ECMA, code developing becomes a little easier.
   Things that we are now used to (such as regular expressions and `tryCatch`) have been released in previous ECMAScript versions.

-###Compatibility

-The majority of browsers [are catching up](https://kangax.github.io/compat-table/es6/) on implementing new ES6 features but not one has full support.
-Using transpilers in the last couple of years has become the norm.
-[Babel](https://babeljs.io/) is an ES6 to ES5 transpiler that supports all of the ES6 features.

 ###ES6 Features